CrystalSkull01/Home-Labbing-101/Readme.md

 # Cloudflare Tunnel (cloudflared) Docker Deployment

-This repository contains the configuration to run a Cloudflare Tunnel connector within a Docker container.
+This area contains the configuration to run a Cloudflare Tunnel connector within a Docker container.
 Using Docker ensures a clean installation and easy updates for your home server gateway.

 ## Prerequisites